Michigan: Pain and Symptom Management for Nurses

 • Klonopin

-Schedule V drugs are a low potential for physical or psychological dependence or abuse.
+Schedule V drugs have a low potential for physical or psychological dependence or abuse.
 Examples of Schedule V drugs include:

 • Gabapentin